ka4ep/Lexical.Localization/docs/Tutorials/README.md

 ## Assemblies
 There are four class libraries.
 They can all be imported from NuGet package management system.

-*Lexical.Asset* contains feature for setting up localization assets, and feature for acquiring binary resources from assets.
+*Lexical.Localization* contains feature for setting up localization assets, and feature for acquiring binary resources from assets.
-Resources such as sounds, icons and other graphics. *Lexical.Asset.Abstractions* contains the abstractions.
+Resources such as sounds, icons and other graphics. *Lexical.Localization.Abstractions* contains the abstractions.
-The namespace is *Lexical.Asset*
+The namespace is *Lexical.Localization*

 The main library is *Lexical.Localization*.
 It contains the feature for handling *language strings*.
 *Lexical.Localization.Abstractions* contains the interfaces.
 Both use namespace *Lexical.Localization*.

-Compability with Microsoft.Extensions's abstractions are held in namespaces *Lexical.Asset.Ms.Extensions* and *Lexical.Localization.Ms.Extensions*.
+Compability with Microsoft.Extensions's abstractions are held in namespaces *Lexical.Localization.Ms.Extensions* and *Lexical.Localization.Ms.Extensions*.